What Are Fleas And Ticks?

-To eliminate parasitic fleas and ticks, partner with an experienced pest control professional.
+To eliminate parasitic fleas and ticks, partner with an experienced pest control professional in Mebane and surrounding areas.
 At Pest & Termite Consultants, we offer the modern services needed to solve your property’s flea or tick problem.
 Our qualified professionals provide accurate identification, cost estimates, and perform effective flea and tick treatments.
 To learn more about our flea and tick control services and how they can protect your Raleigh-area home from these invasive, blood-feeding pests, reach out to us!

 To discourage fleas and ticks from choosing your home to live in, we suggest doing the following:

 - Place a stone barrier between wooded areas and your lawn.

 - Trim overgrown shrubs or bushes on your property.

 - Remove bird feeders from your property that could attract wild animals.

 - Don’t purchase used furniture or rugs for use within your home.